leofer99/Online_decoding_Project/README.md

-# Project Name

-## Description

-Description of the project—what it does, its main features, and why it’s useful.
+# Enhancing neural decoding stability with manifold alignment

+This repository contains the implementation code for the research conducted in the Laboratory for Neuro- and Psychophysiology, at KU Leuven, under the supervision of Professor Peter Janssen, PhD Student Ophelie Saussus and Dr. Sofie De Schrijver.

+This project focuses on **neural decoding of premotor and motor activity**, specifically, **spike signals** and **local field potentials (LFPs)**, recorded during VR-based navigation and grasping tasks in _macaque_ monkeys.

 ---

-## Table of Contents
-1. Latent Extraction (PSID, DPAD, PCA and kPCA)
-2. 3D Visualization (PSID, DPAD and PCA)
-3. CCA offline Alignment
-4. Online simulation: Training Data
-5. Online simulation: Decoding Data
+## 🧠 Research Overview

+The goal of this work is to model and decode neural population dynamics underlying motor behavior and to improve the stability of decoding across recording sessions and subjects.

 ---

+## ⚙️ Methodology

 ### 1. Latent Extraction (PSID, DPAD, PCA and kPCA)
+Evaluated multiple approaches for extracting low-dimensional representations of neural activity:
+- **Principal Component Analysis (PCA)**
+- **Preferential Subspace Identification (PSID)**
+- **Dissociative Prioritized Analysis of Dynamics (DPAD)**

+### 2. 3D Visualization (PSID, DPAD and PCA)

+### 3. CCA offline Alignment
+Integrated **canonical correlation analysis (CCA)** into the decoding pipeline to align latent manifolds across sessions and subjects, enhancing **cross-day** and **cross-monkey** prediction stability.

+### 4. Online simulation: Training Data
+### 5. Online simulation: Decoding Data
+Simulated **real-time neural decoding** using **Kalman filters** and **velocity regressors**, achieving robust performance and stable behavioral predictions.

+---

+## 1. Latent Extraction (PSID, DPAD, PCA and kPCA)
 The script L_PCA,PSID,DPAD_DR.py plots the three leading latents, using latent extraction from methods PSID (latents obtained using TrainingScript), DPAD (the script to obtain the latents is explained bellow) and PCA (latents are calculated directly in L_PCA,PSID,DPAD_DR.py).
 It also has the results obtained using kPCA extraction (latents are also calculated directly).
-It also saves the PCA and kPCA latents to pickle files.
+It also saves the PCA and kPCA latents to .pkl files.

 Using this script, I obtain the following images:
 ![PSID](README_images/Latent_extraction_PSID.png)